Online Behavior, Devices, and Privacy

 - Ask permission to record classes, meetings, or private conversations.

 Theft—including using others’ possessions without explicit prior permission—is a major rule violation at Deerfield.
-Students must be clear on this standard and recognize that the unauthorized use of someone else’s information (including login credentials), clothes, bicycle, scooter, etc. is considered to be theft.
+Students must be clear on this standard and recognize that the unauthorized use of someone else’s information (including login credentials), clothes, bicycle, scooter, etc. is considered theft.

 Open Flame, Fire Safety Equipment

-The burning of anything (tobacco products, incense, candles, etc.) poses a serious risk to all occupants of the building and is prohibited.
+The burning of anything (tobacco products, incense, candles, etc.) poses a serious risk to all occupants of a building and is prohibited.
 Open flame, including the lighting of matches or lighters, in any building, except under the supervision of an employee, is also prohibited.
-Inappropriate use of fire extinguishers, emergency lights, smoke or heat detectors or fire alarms presents a significant safety risk and will be considered a disciplinary matter.
+Inappropriate use of fire extinguishers, emergency lights, smoke or heat detectors, or fire alarms presents a significant safety risk and will be considered a disciplinary matter.

-Firearms, weapons (including knives), ammunition, fireworks or other explosives are prohibited.
+Firearms, weapons (including knives), ammunition, fireworks, or other explosives are prohibited.

 Keys, Keycards, Unauthorized Access

 Unauthorized entry or the unauthorized use or possession of an Academy key or keycard is forbidden.
 Propping of locked doors to provide unauthorized access is prohibited.

 To ensure the security of dormitories and other shared spaces, OneCards must be deactivated immediately (via DAinfo) if lost or stolen.
 Replacement cards can be procured from the Finance Office or Security Office; there is a $10 fee for replacement, but no Accountability Points are assessed.